zeroclutch/f1-fantasy-api/README.md

 ### Help us out

 This is all very much a work in progress, we'd love for you to join us and contribute!
+Join [the discord](https://discord.gg/bAMc7yNfnA) to learn more.